Our Guide to renting

 Before you move in, we will complete a photographic inventory so there is no argument over the condition and what was included in the rental.
 We will also read the meters, arrange for the keys to be ready and complete any safety checks on the property.

 We will complete the tenancy agreement and collect the first months’ rent as well as setting up a standing order for future rent payments.
 You will then be given a moving in date.

-You will need to pay a month’s rate as a deposit and current legislation means that any deposit taken for a rental property must be held in a government approved scheme.
+You will need to pay a deposit which is usually a similar amount to a months' rent.
+Current legislation means that any deposit taken for a rental property must be held in a government approved scheme.
 We will pay your deposit into the scheme and supply you with the details.
 This safe guards you and protects your deposit.
-At the end of the tenancy, assuming everything is ok and once the check-out process is complete, the deposit is released back to you.
+At the end of the tenancy, assuming everything is okay and once the check-out process is complete, the deposit is released back to you.

 The landlord is responsible for insuring the building but you should arrange contents insurance to cover your own belongings should anything happen.

 Depending on how the property is let, either we or the landlord will arrange to pop in and check the property every quarter to ensure things are ok, and to check if anything needs fixing.
 If there are any issues, you can access our online rental management service, Helmores 24/7, whenever you need to.
 Alternatively, you can either call us or the landlord direct and we can get problems sorted for you.